Detectives: Facts don’t support woman’s claim ex-husband tried to kill her

 Rector said working through the timeline of events from the day prior, Hayda’s ex-husband’s whereabouts checked out.

-The ex-husband delivered the couple’s children to their daycare in West Vail at 7:15 that morning, drove to work at Shaw Cancer Center in Edwards where he clocked in at 8 a.m., then clocked out at 4 p.m. — all verified by timesheets and video.
+Her ex-husband delivered the couple’s children to their daycare in West Vail at 7:15 that morning, drove to work at Shaw Cancer Center in Edwards where he clocked in at 8 a.m., then clocked out at 4 p.m. — all verified by timesheets and video.

-The ex-husband then said he rushed home to clean the house before a meeting with the court-appointed guardian later that night and took a shower before walking the dog and then driving to get the kids, signing the children out around 5:15.
+Her ex-husband then said he rushed home to clean the house before a meeting with the court-appointed guardian later that night and took a shower before walking the dog and then driving to get the kids, signing the children out around 5:15 p.m.

 A neighbor in the building who testified before Rector said that she ran into the ex-husband in the stairwell between 4:30 and 5 p.m. with the dog.
 She said she specifically remembered the dog because she’s unsteady on her feet and was worried the dog might jump up on her.
 She was unsure about whether the ex-husband had the children with him but said she was certain of the time frame.